The human brain is weird.

 Yet this blog uses a more negative bias implicating the reader hates their job and wants to quit to reach the same result:

-As I mentioned with the NLP model, the reader will see the content and it will be filtered by their beliefs, values, etc.
+As I mentioned, with the NLP model, the reader will see the content, and it will be filtered by their beliefs, values, etc.

 Sure, poking their insecurities and negative emotions could cause an immediate spike in blood pressure to take action, but consider the opposite…

-Providing them information with a positive frame will make them feel better about the topic and you as the presenter.
+Providing them with information with a positive frame will make them feel better about the topic and you as the presenter.
 If you have a product or service to help them out, you can then position it as the solution.

 Read my guide on calls to action to learn more.

 2. Use storytelling to make an emotional connection